visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

     This expression combines two related concepts.
 One is the array concept where a group of individual scalar mesh variables are grouped into an array variable.
-The other is a set of coordinate values (you can kinda think of as bin boundaries), that should be used by VisIt for certain kinds of operations involving the array variable.
+The other is a set of coordinate values (you can kinda think of as bin boundaries), that should be used by VisIt_ for certain kinds of operations involving the array variable.
 If there are N variables in the array, ``expr0``, ``expr1``, and so on, there are N+1 coordinate values (or bin boundaries), ``b0``, ``b1``.
-When such a variable is picked using one of VisIt's pick operations, VisIt can display a bar-graph.
+When such a variable is picked using one of VisIt_'s pick operations, VisIt_ can display a bar-graph.
 Each bar in the bar-graph has a height determined by the associated scalar mesh variable (at the picked point) and a width determined by the associated bin-boundaries.